aws/amazon-vpc-cni-k8s/README.md

 ## Privileged mode

-VPC CNI makes use of privileged mode (`privileged: true`) in the manifest only for its init container.
-This elevated privilege is required to set the networking kernel parameters.
+VPC CNI makes use of privileged mode (`privileged: true`) in the manifest for its `aws-vpc-cni-init` and `aws-eks-nodeagent` containers. `aws-vpc-cni-init` container requires elevated privilege to set the networking kernel parameters while `aws-eks-nodeagent` container requires these privileges for attaching BPF probes to enforce network policy

 ## Network Policies